asdutoit/microservices-demo/README.md

 Refer to the README.md ([this file](terraform/README.md)) in the `terraform` directory for detailed instructions on prerequisites, setup, and deployment.

+Refer to the README_ARCHITECTURE.md ([this file](terraform/README_ARCHITECTURE.md)) in the `terraform` directory for an overview of the architecture and components used in this deployment.

+Refer to the QUICK_REFERENCE.md ([this file](terraform/QUICK_REFERENCE.md)) in the `terraform` directory for a quick reference of essential commands and workflows.

 TLDR: This is a modified version of the original repository to suit specific needs.
 Please refer to the original repository for the unmodified version.

 **References:**